 Wesleyan Methodist Chapel, Broad Street, Ludlow

 Built to replace a former chapel in Lower Broad Street, this chapel was built in 1878-9 by Messrs Nevitt of Ironbridge to a design by the architect William Ranger.
 The foundation stones were laid on the 11th July 1878 and the chapel was opened by July 1879.
 For a small town, this was a large and imposing building, and had galleries on three sides.
 It seated 700 people & cost £5,000 to build.
 The inscription in the pediment reads 'GLORY TO GOD IN THE HIGHEST'.
 A Sunday school is attached, built in 1897 to celebrate Queen Victoria's diamond jubliee.
-The chapel is still in use by the Methodists in 2016 & has been joined by the congregation formerly meeting at Zion Chapel, New Road, Ludlow.
+The chapel is still in use by the Methodists in 2018 & has been joined by the congregation formerly meeting at Zion Chapel, New Road, Ludlow.